OWASP/ASVS/4.0/en/0x03-Using-ASVS.md

 Organizations may require ASVS Level 3 for applications that perform critical functions, where failure could significantly impact the organization's operations, and even its survivability.
 Example guidance on the application of ASVS Level 3 is provided below.
 An application achieves ASVS Level 3 (or Advanced) if it adequately defends against advanced application security vulnerabilities and also demonstrates principles of good security design.

 An application at ASVS Level 3 requires more in depth analysis of architecture, coding, and testing than all the other levels.
 A secure application is modularized in a meaningful way (to facilitate resiliency, scalability, and most of all, layers of security), and each module (separated by network connection and/or physical instance) takes care of its own security responsibilities (defense in depth), that need to be properly documented.
-Responsibilities include controls for ensuring confidentiality (e.g. encryption), integrity (e.g. transactions, input validation), availability (e.g. handling load gracefully), authentication (including between systems), authorization, and auditing (logging).
+Responsibilities include controls for ensuring confidentiality (e.g. encryption), integrity (e.g. transactions, input validation), availability (e.g. handling load gracefully), authentication (including between systems), non-repudiation, authorization, and auditing (logging).

-## How to Reference ASVS Requirements

-Each requirement has an identifier in the format `<chapter>.<section>.<requirement>` where each element is a number, for example: `1.11.3`.
-- The `<chapter>` value corresponds to the chapter from which the requirement comes, for example: all `1.#.#` requirements are from the `Architecture` chapter.
-- The `<section>` value corresponds to the section within that chapter where the requirement appears, for example: all `1.11.#` requirements are in the `Business Logic Architectural Requirements` section of the `Architecture` chapter.
-- The `<requirement>` value identifies the specific requirement within the chapter and section, for example: `1.11.3` which as of version 4.0.2 of this standard is:

-> Verify that all high-value business logic flows, including authentication, session management and access control are thread safe and resistant to time-of-check and time-of-use race conditions.

-The identifiers may change between versions of the standard therefore it is preferable that other documents, reports, or tools use the format: `v<version>-<chapter>.<section>.<requirement>`, where: 'version' is the ASVS version tag.
-For example: `v4.0.2-1.11.3` would be understood to mean specifically the 3rd requirement in the 'Business Logic Architectural Requirements' section of the 'Architecture' chapter from version 4.0.2.
-(This could be summarized as `v<version>-<requirement_identifier>`.)

-Note: The `v` preceding the version portion is to be lower case.

-If identifiers are used without including the `v<version>` element then they should be assumed to refer to the latest Application Security Verification Standard content.
-Obviously as the standard grows and changes this becomes problematic, which is why writers or developers should include the version element.

-ASVS requirement lists are made available in CSV, JSON, and other formats which may be useful for reference or programmatic use.

 ## Applying ASVS in Practice